Rolodophone/Falling_Platforms/README.md

 A "keep climbing for as long as you can" game
 # How to play
 * Arrow keys or WASD to move and jump
-* space or P to pause or restart
+* Space or P to pause or restart